Welcome to Biocentric: a community for people challenging the status quo and loving the planet.

 It is rooted in the idea that all living beings have value, and even “inanimate” forms like land, mountains, and rivers have their own integrity that should be respected.

 In a biocentric worldview, nature does not exist simply to be used or consumed by humans.
 The world is not “for us.”
 Instead, we are one species amongst many others, all equals.
-As Standing Rock Sioux scholar and activist Vine Deloria Jr. said, we are not here to rule, put to participate:
+As Standing Rock Sioux scholar and activist Vine Deloria Jr. said, we are not here to rule, but to participate:

 “Life is not a predatory jungle, ‘red in tooth and claw,’ as Westerners like to pretend, but is better understood as a symphony of mutual respect in which each player has a specific part to play.
 So far as humans are concerned, because we came last, we are the younger brothers’ of the other life-forms, and therefore have to learn everything from these other creatures.”